KylePep/fs-journal/journal/05/reflection.md

 ## Prompts
 - What went well this week?
+The hackathon was pretty successful, My team worked very well together.
 - What did you learn that was a shock or surprise?
+There are no 'gimmies' even in databases where the path ways seem self explanatory
 - What are you struggling with?
+Sleep, I struggle to stay awake in that awfully hot, stuffy room.
+I also need better sleep.
 - What would you count as a victory?
+The hackathon, that was really cool.
+And now we have a really cool application to show off.